Adobe-Marketing-Cloud-Apps/aem-apps-lab-developer/lessons/module1/README.md

 ### Exercise 1 – Starting AEM
 1. Find the AEM folder on the desktop (named AEM-Apps-Lab)
 2. Open up the author folder and double-click the quickstart jar (named aem-author-4502.jar)
-3. Open up the publish folder and double-click the quickstart jar (named aem-publish-4503.jar)
-4. Wait until your browser window automatically opens to http://localhost:4502/ and http://localhost:4503/  (this may take a few minutes)
+4. Wait until your browser window automatically opens to http://localhost:4502/ (this may take a few minutes)

 ### Exercise 2 – Logging in to AEM Author
 1. Go to the browser window that shows the AEM login to the author instance (http://localhost:4502/)